 It looked beautiful.
 Decorated the pancakes with some chocolate syrup as I had added less sugar in the premix.

 Served the pancakes along with some apple slices.
 At first, my daughter said no for the pancakes and started eating the apple slices.

 I had a bite of banana oats pancake and it tasted yum… I exclaimed yummmmm yummm!!!
 So my daughter was quite excited about something yummy but said Mumma give me a small bite, please.

 I offered a small piece of the pancake, and she imitated me saying, “yummm yummm!!!” 😀

 Within a jiffy, she snatched the plate and ran away.
 After a few minutes, both the pancakes were over 🙂

-Oh, So Happy me that my fussy eater finished it off without a trouble.
+Oh, So Happy that my fussy eater finished it off without trouble.

-Tasty nutritious homemade pancakes with healthy ingredients have become a family’s favourite too.
+Tasty nutritious homemade pancakes with healthy ingredients have become a family’s favorite too.

 Keep tuned for the next review of My Little Moppet Foods’ newly introduced food range!!!